freemo/apex/index.md

 It is important that we build APEX from the lessons we learned from APRS.
 This means where possible we will use existing standards, or try to resolve any differences between regional standards.
-Any standards introduced mest be considerate of, and backwards compatible to the existing networks.
+Any standards introduced must be considerate of, and backwards compatible to, the existing networks.

 The final network envisioned, once APEX reaches pervasive coverage, would be an efficient, self-reflective network.
-Stations would announce its cross-port capabilities and wide path packets will be rate limited to reduce congestion on a particular network.
-Of course most of this will require adoption of the APEX Protocol, not just the paradigm.
-The APEX reference implementation can be used as a full stack reference implementation; it is a python application, fully configuration, and ready to be run on a digipeater station capable of interfacing with any number of TNC across any number of bands.
+Stations would announce its cross-port capabilities and wide path packets will be rate limited to reduce congestion.

+The APEX reference implementation can be used as a full stack reference implementation; it is a fully functional Python 3 application, completely configurable, and ready to be run as a digipeater station capable of interfacing with any number of TNC across any number of bands.